Twelve things to do in nature and the best parks for doing them in!

 Step beyond the playground and experience our parks at their natural best.
-Our Dirty Dozen gives you some ideas on how to encourage your children to explore our parks in different ways, allowing for fun and learning!
+Our Dirty Dozen gives you ideas on how to encourage your children to explore our parks in different ways, allowing for fun and learning.

-There's nothing like the dizzy feeling you get from rolling down a really big hill!
-It can be a really fun activity to do with friends, racing each other to the bottom.
-To really pick up speed make your body into the shape of a sausage with our arms tucked in tight and roll down the hill sideways - watch out for poo though!
+There's nothing like the dizzy feeling you get from rolling down a really big hill.
+It can be really fun to do with friends, racing each other to the bottom.
+To pick up speed make your body into the shape of a sausage with your arms tucked in tight and roll down the hill sideways – watch out for poo though!

-Christchurch Botanic Gardens has some super trees from all over the world - large and small.
-The native forest section is great for exploring with lots of winding paths.
+Christchurch Botanic Gardens has some super trees from all over the world both large and small.
+The native forest section is great for exploring, with lots of winding paths.

-Riccarton Bush is home to our tallest native tree - the kahikatea.
-Check out their awesome buttressed roots or sit in the kahikatea grove and marvel at their magnificance.
+Riccarton Bush is home to our tallest native tree, the kahikatea.
+Check out their awesome buttressed roots or sit in the kahikatea grove and marvel at their magnificence.

-Edmonds Factory Garden has old English trees that drop their leaves in winter and some ponds and channels where you can float your leaf boat.
+Edmonds Factory Garden has old, English trees that drop their leaves in winter, and ponds and channels where you can float your leaf boat.

-You can access the Otukaikino River at The Groynes too or visit Picton Reserve in Riccarton, as it has a kids-size spring-fed stream.
+You can access the Otukaikino River at The Groynes or visit Picton Reserve in Riccarton, which has a kid-size, spring-fed stream.
 Parents, supervise your children near water.

 Victoria Park has a great rock wall for easy climbing.
-Many of our harbour beaches have great rock pools for exploring at low tide; Rapaki Beach and the rocky shoreline at Diamond Harbour are two great spots.
+Many of our harbour beaches have rock pools for exploring at low tide; Rapaki Beach and the rocky shoreline at Diamond Harbour are two fantastic spots.

-Sumner Beach at low tide has awesome pools that are great for splashing and exploring.
-Corsair Bay in Lyttelton Harbour is great too, with nice gentle waves, or Purau Bay on the Diamond Harbour side.
+Sumner Beach at low tide has awesome pools that are perfect for splashing and exploring.
+Corsair Bay in Lyttelton Harbour has nice gentle waves, or you could visit Purau Bay on the Diamond Harbour side.